eliffyildirim1/NLP--GrammarandProductReviews/README.md

 ### Methods Used

+- It is an NLP project. data pre-processing, data visualization and Exploratory Data Analysis(EDA) has been made.
-It is an NLP project.
-Logictic regression,Random Forest, KNN, SVM one of the machine learning methods, was used.
+- Logictic regression,Random Forest, KNN, SVM one of the machine learning methods, was used.

 ### The questions answered with this data set are below.
 - Do reviewers use punctuation correctly?